 Family, future, forever… When a situation with Gage’s brother endangers Harley and his nieces, Gage offers them refuge in his home—and the battered pieces of his heart.
 But can he overcome his fear of commitment and open up about the past?
 Or will his secret destroy his last chance to have a relationship—and a real family—with the only woman he’s ever loved?

-t took me three days to rewrite the major love scenes for Terms of Surrender, my upcoming October release.
+It took me three days to rewrite the major love scenes for Terms of Surrender, my upcoming October release.
 Three days of pouring over every word, rearranging body parts and character thoughts, and fixing everything in between.

 Where the magic happens!

 As I tried to bring emotions and life to the page, my DH vacuumed around my feet, rearranged all of the books on the office shelves, and decided the walls needed to be repainted.
-For the rest of this post, join me at the Women Unplugged site today.